zurutech/zurutech.github.io/_posts/2020-09-08-continuous-integration-with-unreal-engine-4.md

 ## Conclusion

-It requires some (good) sysadmin skill to setup the whole infrastructure for the CI/CD of a Unreal Engine based software, but it is worth it. :)
+It requires some (good) sysadmin skill to set up the whole infrastructure for the CI/CD of a Unreal Engine based software, but it is worth it. :)